The-Sigmas/Project_M294_Forum/README.md

 **5. Category Navigation (optional)**
 Threads can be organized into categories, enabling users to browse and select specific areas of interest.

-**6. Search Function**
-A simple search feature allows users to find threads based on their Names.

 ## Class Diagram
 ![Image of a Component Diagram](images/Component_Diagram.png)
 ## User Story